Antiholomorphic correspondences and mating I: realization theorems: The space of Schwarz reflections

 The goal of this section is to introduce a space of Schwarz reflection maps that will give rise to antiholomorphic correspondences meeting the mating criterion of Proposition~\ref{mating_axiom_prop_1}.
 Let us first informally explain how the conditions of Proposition~\ref{mating_axiom_prop_1} naturally lead to the definition of this space of Schwarz reflections (see Proposition~\ref{mating_equiv_cond_prop} and Definition~\ref{srd_def}).

-Let $R$ be a degree $d$ Bers-like anti-rational map.
 Suppose that there exists a degree $d+1$ rational map $f$ that admits a univalent restriction $f\vert_{\overline{\D}}$ such that $T^\infty(\sigma)$ (where $\sigma$ is the Schwarz reflection map of the quadrature domain $f(\D)$) is a simply connected domain containing exactly one critical value $v_0$ of $f$, and $v_0\in \Int{T^0(\sigma)}$ with $f^{-1}(v_0)$ a singleton.
 By the commutative diagram of Subsection~\ref{schwarz_subsec}, the set of critical points of $\sigma$ is given by